'Smallville' Actress Charged With Sex Trafficking

 On an archived version of Mack's website, her bio states that her "unconventional" acting approach started when she met Raniere, who mentored her over several years.
 "As such, she has developed a deep connection to the nature of humanity as it relates to acting as an art form, and a tool for personal evolution."

-Mack, 35, is best known for her happy-go-lucky character, Chloe, in Smallville, a television series that followed Clark Kent in the days before he became Superman.
-Another Smallville actress, Kristin Kreuk, was accused of recruiting women by NXIVM's former publicist.
-She denied being part of its inner circle on Twitter:
+Mack is best-known for playing Chloe in Smallville, a television series that followed Clark Kent in the days before he became Superman.

 Describing the actress as "gaunt, disheveled," The New York Post reported that Mack pleaded not guilty to the charges in Brooklyn's federal court.
 The judge opted not to release Mack, but said her lawyers could file a new petition on Monday.